muathendirangu/contact/README.md

 The API has the following endpoints:

-`/contacts` - Get all contacts
+1. `/contacts` - Get all contacts.
-`/contacts/:id` - Get a contact by ID
+2. `/contacts/:id` - Get a contact by ID.
-`/contacts` - Create a new contact
+3. `/contacts` - Create a new contact.
-`/contacts/:id` - Update a contact
+4. `/contacts/:id` - Update a contact.
-`/contacts/:id` - Delete a contact
+5. `/contacts/:id` - Delete a contact.

-## Usage

-To use the API, you can send HTTP requests to the endpoints.
-1. To get all contacts, you would send a GET request to the /contacts endpoint.

-2. To create a new contact, you would send a POST request to the /contacts endpoint with the contact's information in the request body.

-3. To update a contact, you would send a PUT request to the /contacts/:id endpoint with the contact's updated information in the request body.

-4. To delete a contact, you would send a DELETE request to the /contacts/:id endpoint.

 # Example